vishnurajsuryavanshi10-lang/myproject/README.md

 ### 📊 Live Demo
 > **✅ Demo completed and decommissioned**
 > **Status**: De-provisioned on 2026-05-25 to prevent AWS charges.
-See screenshots below for proof.
+See screenshots below for proof of working deployment + cleanup verification.

 ---

 ### 🎯 Problem Solved: The $450/Month Zombie LoadBalancer

 **Issue**: Each `kubectl apply` in CI/CD created a new AWS ELB.
 When pods were deleted, the ELBs stayed alive.
-Found 25 orphaned ELBs costing $18/month each.
+Found 25 orphaned ELBs costing $18/month each during routine Cost Explorer audit.

+**Root Cause**: Kubernetes `Service type: LoadBalancer` provisions cloud resources that aren't auto-deleted with `kubectl delete pod`.

-**Fix**: Implemented Helm `hook-delete-policy` to ensure `helm uninstall` deletes the AWS resource.
+**Fix**: Implemented Helm `hook-delete-policy` and documented `helm uninstall` SOP to ensure cloud resource cleanup.

 **Result**: 98.9% cost reduction.
-Validated zero orphaned ELBs.
+Validated zero orphaned ELBs in production.

 ---